izabela-pereira/open-brewery-api/README.md

   - The values were replaced by **zero** in latitude and longitude **(type double)** and by **NA** in the other columns **(type string).**
 4. **Standardization of string values**
   - Columns **country** and **state** were not stardardized, showing differences in capitalization and containing blank spaces.
 Column country had its values standardized using the trim and initcap functions, while state passed through trim and upper functions.
-  - A dat_load column was added to guarantee data extraction traceability and to retain this information for future data quality tests.
+  - A **dat_load** column was added to guarantee data extraction traceability and to retain this information for future data quality tests.
-5. The data was saved in delta format, partitioned by location using country and state, since using city would result in partitions that were too small and not meaningful.
+5. The data was saved in the ADLS Gen2 silver layer storage in **delta format**, partitioned by **location** using country and state, since using city would result in partitions that were too small and not meaningful.
 6. A table was created with the data in Unity Catalog to be used by **dbt** for data quality tests.
 **IMPORTANT:** During the creation of the silver layer dataset, the schema was defined manually because the **address_3** column was omitted by Spark.
 This likely occurred because the column contains a large number of null values.

 ### Gold Layer
 In the gold layer, the data was grouped by location and brewery type to deliver the number of each type of brewery in each city.
-The data was saved in delta format, and a table was created to improve querying and visualization.
+The data was saved in the ADLS Gen2 gold layer storage in **delta format**, and a table was created to improve querying and visualization.

 # Developing
 ## Databricks notebooks